 Then continue making V-stitches on top of each V-stitch from the row before by making one double crochet, one chain, and another double crochet, all into the chain 1 space of the V-stitch below.
 So your V-stitches should be stacked on top of each other, as shown in the picture below.

 Work your way around, and finish the row the same as you did on Row 1—work a slip stitch into the 2nd chain of the first chain of 3 (the right ‘leg’ of the first V-stitch in the row), and fasten off this color.

 Every row from here on out is just a repeat of Row 2.
 Change colors on each row for a cute striped look!
-I did 13 rows total for my cowls, but feel free to do as many or as few rows as you’d like, trying it on as you go to see if you like the look of a wider or thinner cowl.
-When you’re happy with it, just finish your final row and fasten it off, then use a large-eye blunt needle to sew all the ends in.
+I did 13 rows total for my cowls, but feel free to do as you’d like.
+Try it on as you go to see if you like the look of a wider or thinner cowl.
+When you’re happy with it, just finish your final row and fasten it off.
+Then use a large-eye blunt needle to sew all the ends in.